commonhaus/commonhaus.github.io/CONTRIBUTING.md

 - **Sidebars**:
     - `bylaws.vto` defines a navigation sidebar for bylaws and policies.
     - `activityVote.vto` and `activity.vto` both use `activitySidebar.vto` to define a sidebar for individual activity pages.
+- The **Membership UI** (`member/*`) is written with Svelte.
+It is browser-side only, and built as a secondary step (after Lume).
+It uses one of the bots as its backend to work with user data (membership application, email alias management, and form-signing).

 ## Contributing